John-Kostick/vzome-sharing/_posts/2022-06-04-Polar-Triacon-array-10-17-01.md

  <img src="https://John-Kostick.github.io/vzome-sharing/2022/06/05/08-38-08-Polar-triacon-array/Polar-triacon-array.png" />
 </vzome-viewer>

 This shows a pair of the second type of Polar Triacontahedron.
-This also has two sets of cubic systems, but rotated around their respective three-fold axes only 44.48° from each other, which makes them aligned with two of the five orientations of cubic systems in icosahedral symmetry.
+This type also has two sets of cubic systems, but rotated around their respective three-fold axes only 44.48° from each other, which makes them aligned with two of the five orientations of cubic systems in icosahedral symmetry.
 One cube each of the two orientations are shown "drawn out" from their positions in the Polar Triacons.
 The faces in this set of polyhedra are squares, 72° rhombi, 60° rhombi, and 36° rhombi.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"